-Looking for a program for your civic organization or special-interest group?
-The Speakers Bureau at The Mariners’ Museum and Park is composed of staff and experienced volunteers.
-They will bring to your venue the vastness, importance and energy of maritime topics and initiatives to various groups in the Hampton Roads area.
+The Speakers Bureau at The Mariners’ Museum and Park is composed of staff and experienced volunteers who bring vastness, importance, and energy of maritime topics and initiatives to various groups in the Hampton Roads area.

 There is no charge for this community service in the Hampton Roads area.
 However, donations are gratefully accepted and go to the support of the mission of the Museum.
 For groups outside the Hampton Roads area, a small fee may be accessed to cover travel costs.